murat-taskaynatan/Blockdag-Node-Manager/README.md

 ./install_node_manager.sh
 ```

+The installer automatically stops and removes any previous `blockdag-node-manager.service` deployment before syncing new files.

 By default the service binds to `0.0.0.0:8081`; adjust `HOST`/`PORT` in `/etc/blockdag-node-manager/node-manager.env` or export them before running the installer if you need different bindings.

 The script can be customised via environment variables, e.g.: